SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 Forecasts can be created for either a Site or an Aggregate.

-1. Navigate to the sites or aggregates page using the sidebar.
-From the applicable listing page, select the site or aggregate for which you are adding a Forecast.
+1. Navigate to the sites or aggregates page using the sidebar, then select the site or aggregate for which you are adding a Forecast.

 2. On the site or aggregate page, click the **Create new Forecast** button.
     <img class="my-3" src="/images/plant_site.png"/>